Arrowhead

-An arrowhead or point is the usually sharpened and hardened tip of an arrow, which contributes a majority of the projectile mass and is responsible for impacting and penetrating a target, as well as to fulfill some special purposes such as signaling.
+An arrowhead or point is the usually sharpened and hardened tip of an arrow, which contributes a majority of the projectile mass and is responsible for impacting and penetrating a target, or sometimes for special purposes such as signaling.

 The earliest arrowheads were made of stone and of organic materials; as human civilizations progressed, other alloy materials were used.
 Arrowheads are important archaeological artifacts; they are a subclass of projectile points.
 Modern enthusiasts still "produce over one million brand-new spear and arrow points per year".

-A craftman who manufactures arrowheads is called an arrowsmith.
+A craftsman who manufactures arrowheads is called an arrowsmith.